 I love cats!
 I just adore them and find them so cute!
-The thing is, that cat lovers can’t understand people that view these animals as selfish and egoistic beings that only turn to humans when they’re hungry or in need.
+The thing is, cat lovers can’t understand people that view these animals as selfish and egoistic beings, that only turn to humans when they’re hungry or in need.
 Nothing could possibly be futher from the truth!
-Cats just happen to be independent and quite autonomous, they also perceive their relationships with humans on equal terms; where dogs usually select a leader, which happens to be the pet owner.
-The differences found in the relationship between dog pet owners and cat pet owners basically boils down to how these animals used to hunt in remote times.
-Dogs, or rather wolves, always hunted in packs, thus they had a leader that commanded the group makingthe most important decisions.
+Cats just happen to be independent and quite autonomous and perceive their relationships with humans on equal terms; where dogs usually select a leader.
+The differences found dog-human and cat-human relationships basically boils down to how each one of these pets used to hunt in remote times before their domestication.
+Wild dogs, always hunted in packs, thus they needed a leader to command and make the most important decisions.
 Modern-day domesticated dogs, associate their walks with an opportunity to go hunting and so, perceive their owners as the leader of the pack.
 While felines, usually hunted by themselves (and still do) and would usually perceive an owner as a noisy bother that will probably frighten their prey away.

 What have you done if you have let the cat out of the bag?
 What’s happened and who do you think will be angry with you (even though cats are really cute pets )?